 Now there will be many in the digital advertising business who will say that maybe:

-a) my creative sucked
+a) My creativity sucked

-b) there was no compelling call to action
+b) There was no compelling call to action

-c) display is most effective when part of an integrated campaign
+c) Display is most effective when part of an integrated campaign

 d) I didn’t test enough various creative, offers etc.